muenchto/angular-18-starter/README.md

 Strict null checks are enabled for Typescript, e.g. `const myConst: MyType = null` results in a compiler error.

-The App is not using Angular modules.
+The App is not using Angular modules but standalone by default.
 You should opt-in for using modules as soon as the app gets bigger.

 ## Linting and Formatting